tdunne/bullybutton/README.md

 ********
 Installation

 Place all files (scripts and image (must be saved as button.gif)) in C:\bullybutton.
 If you wish to place the files elsewhere, you will have to modify the code.
+In the batch files and bullybutton.py, other files to be opened are referenced as .exe's.
+I compiled them from python scripts to remove the dependency on havinng Python installed.
+You can either take this path or simply change the code to have the correct directories and .py suffixes.

 ********
 Information About Files